Fire and rescue services

 Social media can also be risky in destinations where there are social or political tensions, or laws that may seem unreasonable by Australian standards.
 Travellers have been arrested for things they have said on social media.
 Don't comment on local or political events on your social media.

 A terrorist attack could happen at any time.
 Religious holidays and large crowds could be targeted.

 More than 100 Trinidad and Tobago nationals have travelled to Syria and Iraq to fight alongside Daesh (ISIL).
-People who travel to fight with Daesh are likely to pose a security threat if they return.
+If they've returned, people who travel to fight with Daesh will likely pose a security threat.

 To protect yourself from terrorism: